aidyp/adp/content/post/passwords.md

 ### make a hash of it

 Consider a sausage machine.
-You put the pig in one end and you get sausages out the other.
-Crucially, this process cannot be done in reverse; there is no machine to recover a pig from a sausage. **Cryptographic hash functions** provide much the same assurance.
+You put the pig in one end, some stuff happens, and you get sausages out the other.
+This process cannot be done in reverse; there is no machine to recover a pig from a sausage. **Cryptographic hash functions** provide much the same assurance.
 You put the input, `x`, in one end and you get `y` out the other.
 Like the sausage machine, this process cannot be reversed.

 ```
 pig -->   Sausage Machine   --> sausage